This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 3:

-After 10 minutes have passed, keep the pot covered but remove it from the heat.
+After 10 minutes, keep the pot covered and remove it from the heat.
 This will ensure the quinoa doesn’t burn or stick to the bottom of the pan.

 Keep the lid on the pan for an additional 5 minutes, then remove the lid and fluff the quinoa with a fork.
 Now it’s ready to serve!